CEA 2023: San Antonio

 A Special Invitation to Graduate Students

 Graduate students are encouraged to submit their conference presentation for the CEA Outstanding Graduate Student Paper Award, which carries a small prize.
-Information on how to submit that paper will be sent to accepted panelists after the membership deadline.
-Those who wish to participate are asked to identify themselves as graduate students in their proposals to facilitate the award process.
+Submissions will be solicited via email in January of 2019.

 Join the College English Association